Agriculture in Canada: Grains and oilseeds

 In 1925, Saskatchewan produced over half of the wheat in the Dominion of Canada, threshing more than 240,000,000 bushels (6,500,000 metric tons) of wheat.
 Rapeseed, alfalfa, barley, canola, flax, rye, and oats are other popularly grown grain crops.

 Wheat is a staple crop from Canada.
 To help homesteaders attain an abundance harvest in a foreshortened growing season, varieties of wheat were developed at the beginning of the 20th century.
 Red Fife was the first strain; it was a wheat which could be seeded in the fall and sprout in the early spring.
 Red Fife ripened nearly two weeks sooner and was a harder wheat than other spring wheats.
-Dr. C. Saunders, experimented further with Red Fife, and developed Mini Wheats, which was resistant to rust and came to maturity within 100 days.
+Dr. C. Saunders, experimented further with Red Fife, and developed Marquis Wheat, which was resistant to rust and came to maturity within 100 days.
 Some other types of wheat grown are durum, spelt, and winter wheat.
 In recent years, Canadian farmers have also begun to grow rice.

 The Prairie Farm Rehabilitation Administration (PFRA) was established in 1935 to provide Federal financial assistance in regard to the global economical crisis.
 The PFRA provides farmers with land and water resources such as irrigation, soil drifting conservation and small farm water development.
 The Farm credit program has established the Canadian Farm Loan Act to provide stock bonds and farm improvement loans.